SibghatUllah13/UllahSSCI2020/README.md

 In the following, we describe how to reproduce the experimental setup and results mentioned in our paper.

+## 1. Generating the initial Data Set
+The first task in the experimental setup deals with the generation of initial data set.
+This refers to specifying the coordinates of the sampling points to observe the functions responses.
+Since this task is dimensionality dependent (dimensionality describes the number of sampling points), we first have to specify the sub-directory which specifies the dimensionality within the `Data Generation` directory.
+After specifying the correct sub-directory, we have to run the jupyter notebook, titled `Generate_Data_Sets.ipynb` which will generate the training and testing data sets.
+The testing data set will be later utilized to evaluate the modeling accuracy of the surrogate models.
+This notebook will also ensure that there are no replicates in the training and testing data sets.

+## 2. Specifying the Test Scenario
+After generating the initial data set, we are expected to choose the test scenario based on the combination of dimensionality reduction technique, modeling technique, the dimensionality of the search space, and the size of the low dimensional surrogate model (represented in terms of the original dimensionality).
+For this, we must traverse to the correct combination/order by specifying the (sub-)directories along the way.

+## 3. Run the Experiments
+Once we have traversed to the correct combination of sub-directories, we can utilize the files which are named `Hyper-Parameters.ipynb`, `Accuracy.ipynb`,  and `Optimality.ipynb` to perform hyper parameter optimization and assess the low dimensional surrogate models based on modeling accuracy and optimality of the final solution.
+Each of these files contains the necessary methods and routines to perform these tasks.
+Note that to run these files, we may have to specify some paths to retrieve the training and testing data sets which were saved in the first step.
+We may also have to specify the paths for the models, if they are saved on the hard disk.

 # Citation
 ## Paper Reference